Kotori316/SLP/README.md

   Then you can change mod entry class to Scala Object.

-* For Player - Download Jar file from [Curse Forge](https://minecraft.curseforge.com/projects/scalable-cats-force) and move the file to your `mods` folder.
+* For Player - Download Jar file from [Curse Forge](https://www.curseforge.com/minecraft/mc-mods/scalable-cats-force) and move the file to your `mods` folder.
+This mod doesn't appear in mods list.